Daft Punk reissuing ‘Random Access Memories’ with nine unreleased tracks

 Among the unreleased tracks is an early take of “Get Lucky,” which originally featured Pharrell Williams and was co-written by the Daft Punk duo of Thomas Bangalter and Guy-Manuel de Homem-Christo along with Nile Rodgers.

-Studio outtakes include “Give Life Back to Music” while among the demos are “Infinity Repeating” from 2013.
+Studio outtakes include “Give Life Back to Music” while among the demos is “Infinity Repeating” from 2013.
 Vocoder tests from “Lose Yourself to Dance” are also part of the album.

 The bonus tracks conclude with “Touch (2021 Epilogue)” — the track with which they bid their farewell in 2021.